Which one is it? Stromanthe Triostar or Ctenanthe Tricolour?

-Right now in New Zealand, Stromanthe Triostar are fetching $150 to $200 a plant for the smaller 10cm to 12cm size, more the big guys.
+Right now in New Zealand, Stromanthe Triostar are fetching a good $100 or so for a smaller plant, more the big guys.
 Sometimes wrongly called Calathea Triostar or Calathea Tricolour (no such thing on both fronts - but close!).
 However if you end up with the Ctenanthe oppenheimiana Tricolour, you might be left wondering why you're not getting those big patches of creamy peachy pink that glow hot pink when back-lit, like the ones you see in your Instagram feed.
 Nothing against the Ctenanthe, still a gorgeous plant with pink potential that I'd welcome more of in my personal collection, just not normally close to the extreme level of 'pinkness' and variegation a Stromanthe can offer.

 Yes, this is a trending plant right now.
 Was it ever not?
 Maybe my own obsession with them means I'm noticing them more lately (that and my TradeMe notifications).
 Unfortunately the Stromanthe Triostar is not common enough in NZ to see in stores on the regular (if at all), although lately they've have been turning up more and more on TradeMe - not that it's helping the price come down!